 A: After earning my Bachelor of Science degree in Apparel Design and Development, I entered the apparel industry as a technical designer.
 It was then I realized sitting and working at a desk day in and day out felt empty without seeing the final user’s reactions to wearing the clothing.
 I left my corporate job and returned to my hometown, eager to open my own alterations studio and begin helping brides, wedding parties, prom girls, and those needing basic repairs.

-Q: What makes your company unique from others?
+Q: What makes Looking Sharp Alterations unique from others?